danielibarrola/actions/culprit_finder/README.md

 - `--start`: The full or short SHA of the last known **good** commit.
 - `--end`: The full or short SHA of the first known **bad** commit.
 - `--workflow`: The filename of the GitHub Actions workflow to run (e.g., `ci.yml`, `tests.yaml`).
+- `--env`: Environment variables to set when running the workflow in key=value format.
+For example, `--env VAR1=val1 VAR2=val2`.

 ### Example